 Together, we fell in love with dog sports and trick training in March 2016 and all things dog have since become my passion.
 Prior to that, my only goal was a well trained pet,

 and I simply muddled along.
 We train with positive/force free/dog friendly/clicker methods (whatever term you want to use for avoiding positive punishment and pressure, for making the dog’s emotional wellbeing paramount in all things, and making on our relationship with each other the foundation of our training) and I am working hard to learn more about behavioural science and training theory every day.
 I love to shape behaviours, but am not so good at putting them on cue!
 I learn more from Perrin all the time, and I am so happy that he is my partner on this journey.
 We are still just at the beginning, but I am so excited to see where life takes us!

 It has come time to introduce the newest addition to the family!
-Sei (full name, Avid’s Say Geronimo) the Australian Shepherd has joined the crew.
-He has a strong personality and like to have input on everything.
+Sei (full name, Avid’s Say Geronimo) the Australian Shepherd joined the crew in July 2017.
+He has a strong personality and likes to have input on everything.
 His happiness and zest for life are contagious.
 I am excited for us to get to know each other and for the things that he is going to teach me!

 I am starting this blog for three reasons:

 - To stop inundating my friends’ Facebook feeds with a never ending stream of dog related posts